 - On March 6, 2016, the Vassar Student Association voted to support the international BDS movement and to divest from companies profiting from Israeli human rights abuses, including Caterpillar.

-- The Undergraduate Student Government Assembly at the University of Illinois-Chicago, unanimously voted on Februrary 16, 2016, to pass a resolution to divest from corporatprofitingtting off the Israeli occupation and other human rights violations, including Caterpillar.
+- The Undergraduate Student Government Assembly at the University of Illinois-Chicago, unanimously voted on February 16, 2016, to pass a resolution to divest from corporate profiting off the Israeli occupation and other human rights violations, including Caterpillar.

 - On January 19, 2016, a landslide vote by the University of South Florida student senate passed a joint resolution to divest from corporations who profit from "illegal and brutal occupation" in Palestine, including Caterpillar.
 The resolution was later vetoed by the student government president.

 - In November 2015 the student government at San Jose State University voted to divest from "companies that play an active role in the human rights violations committed by the Israeli Government in the Occupied Palestinian Territories" including Caterpillar.In November 2015, the University of California Santa Cruz student government reinstated a divestment resolution against Caterpillar that had originally passed in 2014, but was suspended pending an appeals process.
 The resolution calls on the university to drop its investments in any company that "profits from the Israeli occupation of Palestine."

 - In October 2015 the Human Rights Commission of the city of Portland, Oregon, endorsed a letter asking the city's Socially Responsible Investments Committee to recommend placing Caterpillar on the city's "Do Not Buy" list due to its complicity in "serious human rights violations in the ongoing illegal and brutal Israeli occupation of Palestinian land."